Sign up to our Newsletter

 Can I Get Into Law School With Other Majors?

 While we’ve suggested majors that can help you prepare for law school better, there is truly no perfect major you should pursue for law school!
-None of the majors listed here will guarantee you a spot in any law school or guarantee success in your legal studies.
+None of the majors listed here will guarantee you a spot in any law school or success in your legal studies.

 Law school is a different ball game than any undergraduate major, even the most challenging ones.
 Law schools also always prioritize your GPA over your major, and will actually appreciate if you have experience in multiple disciplines.